Mave9055/from-the-storm-to-the-fire/chapters/chapter-09-escalation.md

 And survival came at a cost.

-Meth didn’t make me reckless at first.
+Meth didn't make me reckless at first.
 It made me functional.
 Awake.
 Focused.
 Able to push past exhaustion and dread long enough to finish what needed doing.
 It felt like efficiency.
 Like control.

+This wasn't a moral failing.
+It was a **biological imperative**.
+The body had given out on the old tools.
+Burnout wasn't the failure—it was the body's revolt.
+And when the old system breaks, you have to find a replacement just to be able to stand up and go to work.

-That’s how escalation works.
+That's how escalation works.

-It doesn’t announce itself as destruction.
+It doesn't announce itself as destruction.
 It shows up as a solution.

 Weeks passed where work was the only place I existed.
 When I wasn’t there, I stayed hidden.
 Avoided stores.
 Avoided people.
 If something wasn’t stocked at work, I paid someone else to get it.
 Human interaction felt like walking into traffic.